 In Greenland drinking water is primarily supplied from lakes and rivers.
-Narsaq is supplied with water from the Napasup Kuua, Kuukasik and Langnam rivers.
+Narsaq is supplied with water from the Napassup Kuua, Kuukasik and Landnamselven rivers.
+Currently the supply of water for Narsaq comes almost exclusively from the Landnamselven river.
 Total annual consumption is approximately 80,000 m3.
 Water is collected in a town reservoir with a capacity of 280,000 m3.
 The water is filtered and treated with chlorine.
 The supply of drinking water to Narsaq is managed by Nukissiorfiit.